Server Side rendering with Angular universal 14

 Can be updated with versions

-The file will eventually contain the following dependencies.
+The file will ultimately contain the following dependencies.

 "dependencies": {